Nextiva Review (Updated for 2026)

 Services for Every Business Size

-Nextivaโ€™s business phone pricing is competitive (especially on annual terms) despite its rich features, excellent reliability, and five-star support.
+Nextivaโ€™s business phone pricing is competitive (especially on annual terms) despite its rich features, strong reliability, and high-touch support.

 Need more than phones?
 Nextiva offers a lightweight call-center option for smaller teams and a full omnichannel contact center and CX platform for organizations with hundreds of agents across voice, email, SMS, chat, and social.